 We’ll start small and personal by going over the typical air compressor applications at home.

 Compressed Air Power at Home

 Personal use of compressed air comes in many forms.
 For fun or profit, having an air compressor at your home will make many maintenance tasks easy to do yourself and allow for creative expression with hobbies and professional artistry.
 Any use at home will be covered with the selection of sizes and power offered in a reciprocating piston design.

-The reciprocating piston air compressor is the most common type of compressor you’ll see, especially in any small shop setting or for use at home.
+The reciprocating piston air compressor is the most common type of compressor you’ll see, especially in any small shop environment or for use at home.
 These work by increasing air pressure by reducing the space that contains the air.